Join other 4thWay HNW investors: harness your combined power for an even better deal.

 How good are Crowd2Fund’s interest rates, bad debts and margin of safety?

-We have no information on the annualised interest rates earned by lenders.
+As of August 2023, we have no information on the annualised interest rates earned by lenders.
 Lenders typically appear to have made decent returns, possibly averaging around 6% per year since Crowd2Fund started in 2014.
 Piecing together all the limited and unverified information available, it seems highly probable that most Crowd2Fund lenders have made money, if they have made good effort to spread across many loans.

 Some simple statistics indicate that 14% of lenders might have lost money or be on track to do so.
 However, if you exclude all the lenders who we can be certain didn’t take the basic, essential step of spreading across enough loans, this falls to 5%.